MOISTURIZING ACETATE BACKED TAPE

 moistened cotton does not touch the tape and leave it overnight.
 Upon checking the tape, look for how much has been absorbed by from the cotton.
-Check a couple of layers of tape if you think it is warranted.
+Check a couple of layers of tape if you think that it is warranted.
 If progress is being made, This involves building a closed system whereby the tape is suspended over I used a portable BBQ (Tailgate type) that was cheap and it included a lid that fit well.
-After sealing the pan area, I simply placed the tapes on the grille and put the water doesn’t evaporate.
-In my situation, the process took about 3 to 4 weeks threw the whole thing out when done.
+After sealing the pan area, I simply placed the tapes on the grille and put that all of the water doesn’t evaporate.
+In my situation, the process took about 3 threw the whole thing out when done.
 The tapes however, were playable.